emer/gosl/README.md

 where the HLSL shader code is commented out in the .go file -- it will be copied into the target filename and uncommented.
 The HLSL code can be surrounded by `/*` `*/` comment blocks (each on a separate line) for multi-line code (though using a separate `.hlsl` file is preferable in this case).

 For `.hlsl` files, their filename is used to determine the `shaders` destination file name, and they are automatically appended to the end of the corresponding `.hlsl` file generated from the `Go` files -- this is where the `main` function and associated global variables should be specified.

+**IMPORTANT:** all `.go`, `.hlsl`, and `.spv` files are removed from the `shaders` directory prior to processing to ensure everything there is current -- always specify a different source location for any custom `.hlsl` files that are included.

 # Usage